 Though this is the method that a lot of large Italian brands are using in mass-produced wines, it is still used for fine sparkling winemaking.

-The Charmat Method is the method that we are using at our partner winery, making it possible to offer you a complete portfolio of styles with four flavorful sparkling wines.
+The Charmat Method is the method that we are using at our partner winery, making it possible to offer you a complete portfolio of styles with three flavorful sparkling wines.

 WineShop At Home is proud to produce the Talmage Cellars and le Cadeau wines for you to enjoy every day and especially during the holiday season.
 Pop the cork and enjoy!